Nursery Essentials That Will Make the Space More Enjoyable for You, Too

 You may still wish to read or check your email in the nursery as Baby doses off, so ample lighting is sufficient.
 McGinness suggests placing a floor lamp next to your glider.

-“I find that wall to wall carpeting works best in nurseries to absorb noise and create a soft area for playtime,” McGinness says.
+“I find that carpeting works best in nurseries to absorb noise and create a soft area for playtime,” McGinness says.
 “If allergies are a concern and hardwood floor is required, certainly area rugs that can be cleaned might be the way to go.”
 Our washable rugs are definitely up for the challenge, and there are many sizes and designs available.
 They can even be layered over existing carpeting for some extra flair.
 Either way, rugs are beneficial for parents spending time playing with Baby on the floor—it’s no fun to plop yourself down onto a hard wood surface, after all.